Build

 Development branch

-The 14 branch is the main development branch of GrapheneOS.
-It follows along with the latest stable releases of the Android Open Source Project which currently means the latest monthly release of the android14-release.
-The 14 branch of GrapheneOS should be used for generic builds including the emulator, porting to other devices and for non-legacy officially supported devices.
+The 15 branch is the main development branch of GrapheneOS based on the latest release of Android 15.
+It will follow along with the latest monthly and quarterly releases of Android 15.
+The 15 branch of GrapheneOS should be used for generic builds including the emulator, porting to other devices and for non-legacy officially supported devices.

-The 13 branch is used for the legacy Pixel 4a until it gets ported to Android 14.
+The 13 branch is used for the end-of-life Pixel 4a.

-The 13-coral branch is used for the end-of-life Pixel 4 and Pixel 4 XL due to incompatibilities with certain new changes.
+The 13-coral branch is used for the end-of-life Pixel 4 and Pixel 4 XL.

 repo sync -j8